 1. Make your own bread to use less salt

-In recent years, many manufacturers have reduced the amount of salt that they add to bread, but it can still vary widely.
-A recent survey by Consensus Action on Salt and Health found that one in four loaves contained more salt in two slices than a packet of crisps.
-This means we all need to check food labels carefully but, better still, why not make your own bread so that you have complete control?
+Bread is probably the bakery product we eat the most.
+While it may not be the saltiest food, it still makes a significant contribution to the salt content of our diet.
+In recent years, many manufacturers have cut the amount of salt they add to bread, yet levels still vary widely.
+A recent survey by Consensus Action on Salt and Health found one in four loaves had more salt in two slices than a packet of crisps.
+Check food labels carefully, or bake your own bread for full control.

 2. Try different flour and flavourings